sstarcher/docker-sensu/README.md

 This is a base container for Sensu Core.
 It contains `sensu-api`, `sensu-client`, `sensu-server`, but does *not* contain any plugins.

-Default configuration allows for local linkage to `rabbitmq` and `redis`, by using docker links.
-If you need to reference external servers set the following variables as needed.
+Default configuration is to use `redis` as the transport.
+This allows us to not need `rabbitmq`.

 This container can be configured to use runtime system information for checks and metrics from it's *host*.